danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 ## Customers/Partners Interaction Log

-*Guidance: What customer have voiced and validated the specific problem statements?
-Did you discuss the elevator pitch and the potential solutions (under NDA)?
-Are they candidates for continued follow-up and participation in our early access program?
-This should be a list of the different customers you have talked to.
-Repeated interactions with the same customer, such as via private preview customers, should be tracked elsewhere.*

 | Customer/Partner Name | Conversation Details / Specific Requirements | Last Contact | Private Preview Candidate |
 |-----------------------|----------------------------------------------|--------------|---------------------------|